Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DATA-STORAGE-SCHEMA-GEN.md

 ### Security

 Database and database table creation usually requires elevated database privileges.
-Since these privileges are only needed on a first run of Tanager, it would be a violation of the principal of least privilege for Tanager to always have that much power.
-Our design should limit Tanager database privileges during normal operation.
+Since these privileges are only needed on a first run of DMS, it would be a violation of the principal of least privilege for DMS to always have that much power.
+Our design should limit DMS database privileges during normal operation.

 ## Implementation